BND Hamburger Icon

 Use the following strategies to ensure that your company is not greenwashing.

 1. Make your claims clear and easy to understand.
-Include details such as specific units of measurement (e.g., “70% organic cotton” rather than “made with organic cotton”) and specific certifications and verifiable endorsements from credible third-party eco-organizations, such as the Sierra Club or Greenpeace.
+Include details such as specific units of measurement (e.g., “70% organic cotton” rather than “made with organic cotton”) and specific certifications and verifiable endorsements from credible third-party eco-organizations, such as the Sierra Club.

 3. Compare apples to apples.
-When comparing your product’s sustainability to a competitor’s, make sure to compare the same product type so you’re not misleading consumers.
+When comparing your product’s sustainability to a competitor’s, make sure they are the same product type so you’re not misleading consumers.

 4. Clean up your operations.
 If you want to market your products as eco-friendly, you need to walk the walk by making sustainability part of your business model.
 Institute sustainable practices in your manufacturing, waste disposal and distribution operations.

 5. Be honest about your brand’s sustainability practices and plans.
-Inform consumers about how green your individual products are, as well as your company’s overall sustainability practices.
+Inform consumers about how green your individual products and your company’s sustainability practices are.
 When discussing plans or goals, be specific about your targets and timelines so consumers can hold you accountable.

 6. Make sure images on ads and packaging are not misleading.
 Don’t use the color green or images from nature, like trees and flowers, to imply that your products or brand are eco-friendly if that’s not the case.